EasoncoderTW/Python_tutorial/Lesson7/Readme.md

 print(result)  # Output: False
 ```

-Understanding functions and how to use them effectively is crucial for writing reusable and modular code in Python.
-Practice these examples and exercises to become proficient in defining and calling functions, working with parameters and return values, and managing the scope and lifetime of variables.
+Functions are the key to writing reusable and modular code in Python.
+Practice these examples and challenges to become a master wizard in programming! 🧙‍♀️